j-a-s-d/xam/docs/html.md

 - `const HTML_TAGS_VIDEO*: string`
 - `const HTML_TAGS_WBR*: string`

-### NAMESPACED LET
+### NAMESPACED CONST

-The preceding constants are also grouped into a "let namespaced code constant" under the name of `HTML_TAGS`.
+The preceding constants are also grouped into a "namespaced" constant under the name of `HTML_TAGS`.
 So you can use `HTML_TAGS.A` as value equivalent to `HTML_TAGS_A`, and so on.

-> REMEMBER: `let` introduces a variable that can not be re-assigned, `const` means "enforce compile time evaluation and put it into a data section".

 ## TYPES